pinecone-io/semantic-search-example/README.md

   // Extract the selected column from the CSV file const documents = data.map((row) => row[column] as string);

+  // Initialize the Pinecone client const pineconeClient = await getPineconeClient();

   // Create a Pinecone index with the name "word-embeddings" and a dimension of 384 await createIndexIfNotExists(pineconeClient, indexName, 384);

   // Select the target Pinecone index const index = pineconeClient.Index(indexName);

-  // Start the progress bar
+  // Initialize the progress bar progressBar.start(documents.length, 0);
-  progressBar.start(documents.length, 0);

   // Start the batch embedding process